TheUpshot/statement/README.md

 Statement parses RSS feeds and HTML pages containing press releases and other official statements from members of Congress, and produces hashes with information about those pages.

+## Coverage

+Statement currently parses press releases for the 535 members of the House and Senate, mostly via RSS feeds but some via HTML scrapers.
+Congressional committees that have RSS feeds are currently included, as are methods for speciality groups, such as House Republicans.
+Suggestions are welcomed.

 ## Installation

 Add this line to your application's Gemfile: